-- 5.279.
-All containment electrical penetration assemblies should be classified as safety. - 5.280.
-Electrical penetrations are elements of accomplishing the containment safety function and will always be safety classified.
+5.265.
+Electrical penetrations are elements of accomplishing the containment safety function and should always be safety classified.

+5.266.
 Structural integrity functions include the ability to withstand rated and fault currents without the penetration leak rate exceeding requirements.
-The safety classification of a penetration's electrical functions that do not affect structural integrity will follow the safety classification of the in-containment items that depend upon the penetration. - 5.281.
-An electrical penetration assembly should be considered as part of the cable system between the load and the primary interrupting device. - 5.282.
+The safety classification of a penetration's electrical functions that do not affect structural integrity will follow the safety classification of the incontainment items that depend upon the penetration.

+5.267.
+An electrical penetration assembly should be considered as part of the cable system between the load and the primary interrupting device.

+5.268.
 Containment penetrations should be rated:

 - a.
 For continuous service at a voltage that is greater than or equal to the voltage of the systems of which the conductors are a part; - b.
 For impulse voltages that are greater than or equal to the maximum credible transient voltage; - c.
 To continuously carry demands from loads expected during all plant states without exceeding allowable conductor temperatures or degrading the assembly pressure boundaries; - d.
-To safely carry short circuits over the period of time required for the protective device to clear a fault currents, accounting for credible voltage variations; and - e.
-To withstand, without loss of mechanical integrity, the maximum possible overcurrent condition that could occur following a single random failure of devices protecting against circuit overload. - 5.283.
-The setting of the protection devices should consider the continuous current ratings and capabilities of the electrical penetrations. - 5.284.
-Conductors in containment penetrations should be protected by redundant protective devices that operate separate interrupting devices. - 5.285.
-A single passive protective device (e.g. a fuse) may be used if analysis of compliance with the single failure criteria shows with high confidence that a failure of that passive protective device is very unlikely and its function remains unaffected by the postulated initiating event. - 5.286.
-A containment penetration that can indefinitely withstand the maximum current available due to a fault inside the containment does not need redundant protection. - 5.287.
+To safely carry short circuits over the period of time required for the protective device to clear fault currents, accounting for credible voltage variations; and - e.
+To withstand, without loss of mechanical integrity, the maximum possible overcurrent condition that could occur following a single random failure of devices protecting against circuit overload.

+5.269.
+The setting of the protection devices should consider the continuous current ratings and capabilities of the electrical penetrations.

+5.270.
+Conductors in containment penetrations should be protected by redundant safety protective devices that operate separate interrupting devices.

+5.271.
+A single passive protective device (e.g. a fuse) may be used if analysis of compliance with the single failure criteria shows with high confidence that a failure of that passive protective device is very unlikely and its function remains unaffected by the postulated initiating event.

+5.272.
+A containment penetration that can indefinitely withstand the maximum current available due to a fault inside the containment does not need redundant protection.

+5.273.
 The penetrations should meet the same separation criteria as the cables to which they are connected.